 Broad Street was well named, being a wide avenue lined with these great halls of commerce.
 Wade led Anna between the tracks and the platforms, eager to stay off the main stretch.

-“I don’t know this one,” Anna paused, waiting at a fence next to a smaller warehouse sitting inside it’s own yard.
+“I don’t know this one,” Anna paused, waiting at a fence next to a smaller warehouse sitting inside its own yard.
 A couple of wagons were parked alongside it.

 “Down,” Wade gestured, hunkering by the fence as he kept his eyes on the gate and the building.

-What if Silas had figured something was wrong with his office?
+What if Silas had figured out that something was wrong with his office?
 Wade thought.
 He had spent the day worrying about this, and half expecting to see Tobias Cain and a posse of deputies riding up to the encampment to question him.

-If Silas knew we were on to him, he would have posted guards, Will waited, but didn’t see anyone.
+If Silas knew we were on to him, he would have posted guards.
+Wade waited, but didn’t see anyone.

 Perhaps Silas hadn’t even noticed his office door was unlocked when he came to work that morning, or maybe he thought he had just forgotten to lock it the night before.
 Either way, Wade saw no sign of security.